Road to Hope

 Walking on the Road to Hope

-The Road to Hope program provides financial and social support for vulnerable children who have lost one or both parents and are unable to continue their education.
-Most of the children in the program provided care for their dying parent(s) or are younger siblings of those who provided care.
-Working with the palliative care providers who cared for these parents, PCAU identifies and supports vulnerable child caregivers for the program.
+The Road to Hope (RTH) program provides holistic financial, educational and psychosocial support to vulnerable children who have lost one or both parents or who are caring for parents or guardians with life-limiting illnesses.
+Many children on the program served as primary caregivers for their dying parent(s), while others are younger siblings within caregiving households.
+Working closely with palliative care providers who cared for these families, PCAU identifies and supports vulnerable child caregivers whose education, well-being and future opportunities are at risk.